jasongrimes/fretboardfoundation/_pages/about.md

 ## Contact and corrections

 Did you find a mistake?
 Do you like the book (or hate it)?
-I'd love to hear from you!
+I'd love to hear from you.
 Please send an email to [hello@fretboardfoundation.com](mailto:hello@fretboardfoundation.com), and I'll get back to you as soon as I can.